recodeleadership/recodeleadership.github.io.v1/terms-and-conditions.md

 - __Country__ refers to: California,  United States

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Recode Leadership LLC, 2108 N ST   STE N SACRAMENTO, CA 95816.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Recode Leadership LLC.

 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.